Bio

 For three seasons, Steve served as the Music Director of the now-defunct Blowing Rock Stage Company in Blowing Rock, NC.
 This professional equity summer-stock theatre performed several musicals each year under Steve’s musical direction, including “Sisters of Swing” (in which Steve also played the role of Vic Schoen, the musical director for the Andrews Sisters), “I Do, I Do”, “Always…Patsy Cline”, and the world premiere of “Moses Cone: King of Denim”.
 While at the Blowing Rock Stage Company, Steve also composed his first score for stage with his original score for “Glass Menagerie”.

-He also serves as an accompanist for the department of music at Emory and Henry College in Emory, VA.
-There, he accompanies their student Music Hour, juries, and their Musical Theatre class.
+He also served as an accompanist for the department of music at Emory and Henry College in Emory, VA.
+There, he accompanied their student Music Hour, juries, and their Musical Theatre class.
+He also played piano for several musical productions there including “25th Annual Putnam County Spelling Bee” and “Pippin”, among others.

 An excellent sight-reader and accompanist, Steve continues to receive many requests to accompany vocalists and instrumentalists in varying styles of music.
 He brings a life and excitement to his playing that adds to any performance.